gocardless/anony/README.md

   subject { FactoryBot.build(:employee) }

   # If you just anonymise fields normally
+  it_behaves_like "overwritten anonymisable model"

+  # Or, if your anonymised model should be skipped
-  it_behaves_like "anonymisable model"
+  it_behaves_like "skipped anonymisable model"

-  # OR, if you anonymise by destroying the record
+  # Or, if you anonymise by destroying the record
   it_behaves_like "anonymisable model with destruction" end
 ```